eric11eca/epfl-ml-project-1/README.md

 ##### Loss functions

-We calculated the loss with `mse` for linear models and `logistic` for logistic models.
+We calculated the loss with `mse` for linear models and `negative log likelihood` for logistic models.

 #### Cross-validation